Netezza: Technology

-Netezza software was based on PostgreSQL 7.2.

 Netezza’s proprietary AMPP (Asymmetric Massively Parallel Processing) architecture is a two-tiered system designed to quickly handle very large queries from multiple users.

 The first tier is a high-performance Linux SMP host that compiles data query tasks received from business intelligence applications, and generates query execution plans.
 It then divides a query into a sequence of sub-tasks, or snippets that can be executed in parallel, and distributes the snippets to the second tier for execution.

 The second tier consists of one to hundreds of snippet processing blades, or S-Blades, where all the primary processing work of the appliance is executed.
 The S-Blades are intelligent processing nodes that make up the massively parallel processing (MPP) engine of the appliance.
 Each S-Blade is an independent server that contains multi-core Intel-based CPUs and Netezza’s proprietary multi-engine, high-throughput FPGAs.
 The S-Blade is composed of a standard blade-server combined with a special Netezza Database Accelerator card that snaps alongside the blade.
 Each S-Blade is, in turn, connected to multiple disk drives processing multiple data streams in parallel in TwinFin or Skimmer.

 AMPP employs industry-standard interfaces (SQL, ODBC, JDBC, OLE DB) and provides load times in excess of 2 TB/hour and backup/restore data rates of more than 4 TB/hour.

 In 2009, the company transitioned from PowerPC processors to Intel CPUs.
 In August, 2009, with the introduction of the 4th generation TwinFin product, Netezza moved from proprietary blades to IBM blades.